Gothic-Modding-Community/gmc/docs/index.md

-#Welcome to Gothic Modding Community
+# Welcome to Gothic Modding Community page

 This GitHub page is designed to contains community maintained set of articles, tutorials and documentation for everything Gothic.

 First two Gothic games use the engine called ZenGin developed by Pranha Bytes and Mad Scientists.
 If you want to know more about the history of the development, there is a heap of information on the [Gothic Archive](https://gothicarchive.org/).